Yazawazi/Neru/README.md

 **WIP**: This project is under inactive development, you can take a part in contributing by.

+## Important

+It does not have support for a game company's custom type, and will automatically return data as-is when it encounters a field containing a custom type, which I will support in the future.

+And the code is messy 😭

 ## Name

 A product of sleep deprivation, from the Japanese 「寝る」.